MohitGedela/LevelUP/README.md

 # LevelUp - AI-Powered Learning Platform

 A modern, intelligent learning platform that transforms documents into personalized learning experiences using AI-generated quizzes and comprehensive progress tracking.
+This program dynamically generates content specific questions according to the user's preferred topics.

 ## 🚀 Features